 Although it is not necessary to remove hair from the penis, some people may wish to do so for cosmetic reasons.
-There are many ways to remove pubic hair, from shaving or waxing to laser removal and electrolysis.
+There are various ways to remove pubic hair, including shaving and laser hair removal.

 Read on to learn more about managing pubic hair growth, either at home or with professional treatments.

 Trimming is among the easiest methods for keeping pubic hair growth in check.
 Trimming the ends of the hair reduces the risk of ingrown hairs and other complications that can arise from shaving and waxing.

 - Carefully trim off the desired amount of hair using sharp scissors or hair cutting shears.